anthonyamar/my-second-brain/Productivity/Zettelkasten for musicians.md

 - ==Embed web pages or dynamic content==.
 Since v0.10.11, you can embed web content such as YouTube videos, Spotify/Soundcloud/Bandcamp players and any other embeddable content, even non-embeddable content, such as pure websites.
 Using i.e., [Flat.io](https://flat.io/), you could now embed complete scores and music sheets with its dedicated MIDI player to add to your audio file.
 - ==Automatic backup on Dropbox (or any other cloud)==.
 As everything is stored locally, nothing prevents you from saving the files in a Google Drive or Dropbox folder so you don't need to constantly think about backups.
 If something bad happens, like data loss or your computer was stolen, you'd still have all of your work backed up.
 - ==Embed complex searches==.
 Using the code block feature in Obsidian, complex searches can be embedded in a note, so it displays every note as a permanent link.
 This can be really useful if you want to create dynamic indexes such as "All recording made playing the guitar" so each time you create a new record with the tag `#instruments/guitar`, the link is added to the list.
+- ==Color grouping nodes on graph==.
+When you start having a lot of ideas, the graph can be a bit messy.
+You can apply different colors on your graph’s nodes based on query.
+I.e, you can make every notes having the tag “#instruments/piano” in a specific color to see it with more ease.

 ### Features we could expect in the future